kubecost/docs/getting-started.md

 ## <a name="cluster-efficiency"></a>Measuring cluster cost efficiency

-For teams interested in reducing their Kubernetes costs, we typically recommend they start by understanding how efficient they are at resources today.
-This can be answered by understanding how much idle resources (e.g. compute, memory, etc) cost as a percentage of your overall spend.
+For teams interested in reducing their Kubernetes costs, we have seen it be beneficial to first understand how efficiently they have been using their provisioned resources.
+This can be answered by measuring how much idle resources (e.g. compute, memory, etc) cost as a percentage of your overall spend.
 This overall figure represents the impact of many infrastructure and application-level decision, i.e. machine type selection, bin packing efficiency, and more.
 The Kubecost product (Cluster Overview page) provides a view into this data for an initial assessment of resource efficiency and the cost of waste.

 <div style="text-align:center;"><img src="/cluster-efficiency.png" /></div>